 \section{Introduction}

-The radiative seesaw model is one of the attractive scenarios to understand a mechanism of minuscule masses such as active neutrinos and electron at low energy scale beyond the standard model (BSM).
+The radiative seesaw model is one of the attractive scenarios to understand a mechanism of minuscule masses such as active neutrinos and electrons at low energy scale beyond the standard model (BSM).
 In addition, we can potentially discuss plenty of phenomenology such as lepton flavor violations (LFVs), electron/muon anomalous magnetic dipole moments (electron/muon $g-2$), charged-lepton electric dipole moments (EDMs), and dark matter (DM), all of which can be connected to such tiny mass particles inside the loop.
-To obtain relevant terms in order to induce loop diagrams as leading contributions, non-invertible fusion rules are recently applied to these kinds of models.
-These selection rules possess some intriguing nature.
+To obtain relevant terms in order to induce loop diagrams as leading contributions, noninvertible fusion rules are recently applied to these kinds of models.
+These selection rules possess some intriguing natures.
 The first remarkable nature is that the rules can forbid undesired terms at tree level but violate at loop level in a dynamical manner.
-The second one is that these rules provide an exact symmetry such as $Z_2$ that never be broken at any orders and play a role in stabilizing the DM candidate.
-The third one is that they give some mass textures to reduce mass parameters in quark and lepton sectors, and possibly lead to predictions~\footnote{See the following refs.~\cite{Jiang:2025psz, Kobayashi:2025rpx, Jangid:2025krp, Okada:2025kfm, Choi:2022jqy,Cordova:2022fhg,Cordova:2022ieu,Cordova:2024ypu,Kobayashi:2024cvp,Kobayashi:2024yqq,Kobayashi:2025znw,Suzuki:2025oov,Liang:2025dkm,Kobayashi:2025ldi,Kobayashi:2025lar,Kobayashi:2025cwx,Nomura:2025sod,Dong:2025jra,Nomura:2025yoa,Chen:2025awz, Kobayashi:2025thd, Suzuki:2025bxg}, in which authors proposed several ways to apply these rules for phenomenology.}.
-Note here that the second and third nature can be replaced by the other symmetries such as discrete flavor symmetries~\cite{Altarelli:2010gt,Ishimori:2010au,Kobayashi:2022moq,Ishimori:2012zz}. { However, the first one is totally unique for the case of non-invertible fusion rule.
-These nature would pave the way for constructing new models and it is worth for exploring applications of the rule.}
+The second one is that these rules provide an exact symmetry such as $Z_2$ that is never broken at any orders and plays a role in stabilizing the DM candidate.
+The third one is that they give some mass textures to reduce mass parameters in quark and lepton sectors, and possibly lead to predictions.\footnote{See Refs.~\cite{Jiang:2025psz,Kobayashi:2025rpx,Jangid:2025krp,Okada:2025kfm,Choi:2022jqy,Cordova:2022fhg,Cordova:2022ieu,Cordova:2024ypu,Kobayashi:2024cvp,Kobayashi:2024yqq,Kobayashi:2025znw,Suzuki:2025oov,Liang:2025dkm,Kobayashi:2025ldi,Kobayashi:2025lar,Kobayashi:2025cwx,Nomura:2025sod,Dong:2025jra,Nomura:2025yoa,Chen:2025awz,Kobayashi:2025thd,Suzuki:2025bxg}, which proposed several ways to apply these rules for phenomenology.} Note here that the second and third nature can be replaced by the other symmetries such as discrete flavor symmetries~\cite{Altarelli:2010gt,Ishimori:2010au,Kobayashi:2022moq,Ishimori:2012zz}.
+However, the first one is totally unique for the case of the noninvertible fusion rule.
+These natures pave the way for constructing new models and it is worth exploring applications of the rules.